billybimbob/CS100-Checkers/README.md

 # CS100-Checkers

 This is a repository to help me synchronize changes that I make to the CS 100 Checkers project.
-The **Info on Use** section only applies to a version of this project that has all the class files and documentation in a `playcheckers.jar` file.
+The **Info On Use** section only applies to a version of this project that has all the class files and documentation in a `playcheckers.jar` file.
 Most of the topics below can apply to this version, but the classpath specified at the terminal and as well in the .classpath file are different.

-# Info on Use
+## Info On Use

 Below is some information on how the checkers program is intended to run.
 Words surrounded with * are meant to be relative to person using, and not the actual text.